AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-09.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-When working with large-scale data systems, it's not just what data you store that matters—it's how you store it.
+When working with large-scale data systems, it's not just what data you store that matters - it's how you store it.
 The choice of storage format and compression strategy can make a significant difference in performance, cost, and usability.
 These decisions affect how quickly you can query data, how much storage space you need, and even how compatible your data is with various processing tools.

 In this post, we’ll explore the most common data storage formats, the role of compression, and how these choices impact modern data engineering workflows.